binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 yields the following two scripts, which are very useful:

-1. `http-waf-detect.nse`
-attempts to determine whether the web server is protected by an IDS, IPS or WAF
+1. `http-waf-detect.nse`: This attempts to determine whether the web server is protected by an IDS, IPS or WAF
-2. `http-waf-fingerprint.nse`
-attempts to discover the presence of a WAF, its type, and version.
+2. `http-waf-fingerprint.nse`: This attempts to discover the presence of a WAF, its type, and version.

-Run both scripts:
+**Run both scripts**:
 {title="Run both scripts", linenos=off}
     nmap -p80 --script "http-waf-*" <target>